 For pregnant women, extreme heat can be quite uncomfortable.
 Discomfort occurs not only because pregnant women tend to experience a general increase in their core body temperature regardless of the air temperature, but also because extreme heat events can increase the likelihood of common challenges during pregnancy, such as excessive sweating and heat rash.
 Importantly, extreme heat also poses health risk for a pregnant woman and her developing fetus.
 There is increasing evidence that extreme heat can increase the risk for preterm birth, low birth weight, fetal death, and infant mortality.,

 There are numerous ways a pregnant woman can stay hydrated, cool, and reduce heat exposure.
 For example, pregnant women should drink water, reduce caffeine consumption, wear loose clothing, stay indoors during the hottest part of the day, and stay aware of heat warnings and advisories to reduce exposure.
 Although not a concern for all pregnant women, the National Institute for Occupational Safety and Health offers suggestions for reducing heat exposure in one’s work environment.

 Emergency responders put themselves in danger repeatedly in the line of duty, and heat waves are no exception.
-Police officers, firefighters, paramedics, and the many others who protect people during heat waves need information to understand how to find and help those who are most vulnerable, while ensuring they are protected themselves.
+Police officers, firefighters, paramedics, and the many others who protect people during heat waves need information to understand how to find and help those who are most disproportionately affected, while ensuring they are protected themselves.
 In order to support this population, the Federal Emergency Management Agency (FEMA) U.S. Fire Administration and the International Association of Fire Fighters (IAFF) developed the Emergency Incident Rehabilitation (PDF) report to inform decision makers of heat exposures that firefighters and other emergency responders face.
 The IAFF also hosts the Emergency Incident Rehabilitation Program, which contains training resources and other information.